Mindfulness in a woodland setting

 Practicing mindfulness can help benefit your wellbeing

 There’s no WiFi in the woodland but you’ll find a better connection

-Just spending time in a woodland, without any agenda to do anything in particular, can deliver a sense of nature connection, quieteing the mind and benefitting your sense of wellbeing.
+Just spending time in a woodland, without an agenda to achieve anything in particular, can quieten the mind, relax the body and benefit wellbeing.

-We meet at Oxlip wood, an ancient woodland where the animals tracks are the paths and humans only visit as invited guests.
-The 20 acre woodland is fenced and also surrounded by fields, providing a unique and inspiring place.
+Sessions run at Oxlip wood, a ancient woodland where humans can only visit as invited guests.
+The 20 acre woodland is fenced all around and surrounded by fields, providing a unique, tranquil and inspiring place.

 “Time spent in nature is the most cost-effective and powerful way to counteract the burnout that we feel when we sit In front of a computer all day” Richard Louv